Twizeyimana2022/Regression-Store-Sales-Time-series-Forecasting./README.md

 Important
 •	Document process from data cleaning, analysis, assumptions, model building etc. Marks will be awarded for documentation.
 Rubric
-Documentation:
+<sub>Documentation:
-•	Excellent: Having documentation on the project ie data cleaning, analysis, hypothesis and model.
+<sub>•	Excellent: Having documentation on the project ie data cleaning, analysis, hypothesis and model.
-•	Good: Gave a summary on some of the processes
+<sub>•	Good: Gave a summary on some of the processes
-•	Fair: Gave a bullet list of the processes with short sentences
+<sub>•	Fair: Gave a bullet list of the processes with short sentences
-•	Poor: No documentation
+<sub>•	Poor: No documentation
-Hypothesis Analysis &Visualization:
+<sub>Hypothesis Analysis &Visualization:
-•	Excellent: Validated the hypothesis and answered all questions listed earlier with appropriate charts.
+<sub>•	Excellent: Validated the hypothesis and answered all questions listed earlier with appropriate charts.
 Used relevant diagrams and charts to show analysis/metrics.
-•	Good: Validated at least 4 hypothesis and answered some of the questions listed with appropriate charts.
+<sub>•	Good: Validated at least 4 hypothesis and answered some of the questions listed with appropriate charts.
 Used relevant diagrams but might need some improvement and.
-•	Fair: Lack of clarity on whether the hypothesis was true.
+<sub>•	Fair: Lack of clarity on whether the hypothesis was true.
-•	Poor: Not answered any of the hypothesis
+<sub>•	Poor: Not answered any of the hypothesis
-Model Building:
+<sub>**Model Building:
-•	Excellent: Model has an RMSLE of 0.2
+<sub>•	Excellent: Model has an RMSLE of 0.2
-•	Good: Model has RMSLE of 0.3
+<sub>•	Good: Model has RMSLE of 0.3
-•	Fair: Model has RMSLE of 0.4
+<sub>•	Fair: Model has RMSLE of 0.4
-•	Poor: Model has RMSLE of 0.4 +
+<sub>•	Poor: Model has RMSLE of 0.4 +